twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-08-craving-like-a-tailor%zh.rst

 ==========================================
-Craving Like A Tailor
+Craving like a Tailor
 ==========================================

 :date: 2019-01-13
-:modified: 2019-01-13
+:modified: 2019-05-10
 :tags: craving, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: path of nirvana
-:summary: Craving Like A Tailor (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: Craving like A Tailor (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

 Dhamma Talks by Mogok Sayadaw; 30th Nov. to 1st Dec.
 1959